Shopify/polaris/src/components/VideoThumbnail/README.md

 <!-- content-for: web -->

-Images included in video thumbnails are implemented as decorative images so that they’re skipped by screen readers.
+Images included in video thumbnails are implemented as decorative background images so that they’re skipped by screen readers.

-The play button is screen-reader friendly.
-When tabbed onto by a screen-reader, a video of length 1:20 is read as “Play video of length 1 minute and 20 seconds”, and if no time is provided then the defaulted accessibilityLabel reads “Play video”.
+The play button is keyboard accessible and the `aria-label` includes the video length when provided.
+For example, a video of length 1:20 is read as “Play video of length 1 minute and 20 seconds”.
+If no video length is provided, the default label reads “Play video”.

 <!-- /content-for -->